This website uses cookies

 Gulfstream regional vice president of sales for Central and Eastern Europe Oliver Bergsch and group vice president of sales for Europe, the Middle East, Africa and Asia Pacific Mike Swift with DC Aviation managing director Svenja Wortmann and authorised signatory and accountable manager Stuart Burrows.

 Germany-based DC Aviation Group has purchased the first Gulfstream G400 intended for dedicated charter operations.
-The transaction was celebrated during a signing ceremony at Gulfstream's customer support facility in Farnborough, UK.
+The transaction was celebrated during a signing ceremony at Gulfstream’s customer support facility at Farnborough, UK.

 “We are extremely proud to be pioneering this new aircraft model in Europe,” says managing director Marc Ambrosius.
 “The introduction of the G400 demonstrates DC Aviation’s constant commitment to providing a premier travel experience for our clients.”